intel/ai-containers/preset/deep-learning-tensorflow-gpu/demo/tensorflow-distributed/README.md

 * Make sure all nodes can communicate with each other using networking.
 One way to check this is to use the `ping` utility to test the connection.
 * SSH is set up correctly to communicate securely between the containers.
 Instructions to setup SSH correctly with the container are provided in [Setup SSH](#setup-ssh)
-* If you want to run the workload on GPU machine, please make sure you've installed correct drivers on all nodes.
+* To run the workload on GPU machine, please make sure you've installed correct drivers on all nodes.
 You can follow the instructions provided [here](https://dgpu-docs.intel.com/driver/installation.html) to install the stable drivers.

 ## Setup